 The presence of ozone in the atmosphere can adversely affect many rubber products causing cracking on the surface of the material.
-Conducting controlled, laboratory testing of material samples against industry standards can provide product manufacturers critical information needed to make formulation decisions.
+Conducting controlled, laboratory testing of material samples against industry standards can quickly provide product manufacturers critical information needed to make formulation decisions.

 Ozone is created when sunlight acts on various pollutants in the air, such as oxides of nitrogen (NOx) and volatile organic compounds (VOCs) emanating from vehicle and industrial emissions.
 Obviously, ozone exposure is most common in heavily populated areas with high industrial activity and can affect tires